baichuan-inc/Baichuan2/README_EN.md

 In the legal domain, we used the [JEC-QA](https://jecqa.thunlp.org/) dataset.
 The JEC-QA dataset originates from China's National Judicial Examination.
 We retained only the multiple-choice questions from it.
 Our evaluation method was similar to that of C-Eval.

 In the medical domain, we used medical-related subjects from general domain datasets (C-Eval, MMLU, CMMLU), as well as [MedQA](https://arxiv.org/abs/2009.13081) and [MedMCQA](https://medmcqa.github.io/).
 We followed an evaluation scheme similar to C-Eval.
+- For testing convenience, we used the val set from C-Eval for testing.
 - The MedQA dataset comes from medical exams in the US, Mainland China, and Taiwan, China.
 We tested the USMLE and MCMLE subsets from the [MedQA dataset](https://huggingface.co/datasets/bigbio/med_qa), and used a version with five candidates.
 - The MedMCQA dataset originates from entrance exams of medical colleges in India.
 We retained only the multiple-choice questions.
 Since the test set doesn't have answers, we used the dev set for testing.
 - Medical-related subjects included in the general domain datasets are as follows: